 As market customers will be given the discretion to decide what energy mix they will apply in order to meet their targets, the NEG is intended to provide an incentive for the market to determine how best to achieve both targets at the lowest cost, thereby keeping electricity prices as affordable as possible.

-For more on the key features of the high level design of the NEG, please see our May 2018 alert here.
+For more on the key features of the high level design of the NEG, please view here.

 Release of Detailed Design

 The detailed design documents that have been released for public consultation build on the framework for the NEG that was described in the high level proposal.

 They describe how the reliability requirement and the emissions reduction requirement will each be forecast, implemented and enforced.

 Of particular interest is that it is no longer proposed that reporting and compliance with the NEG be managed at a corporate group level.
 Instead, each market customer is to manage its reporting and compliance individually.

 The ESB’s detailed design document provides further detail regarding each of the design elements set out in the high level proposal released in April.

 Few of the design elements have changed from what was originally proposed.

 However, it is interesting to note that following submissions made in respect of the high-level design, the ESB is now reconsidering the proposed application of the reliability component to large customers.
 At this stage it is proposed to set a threshold of 5 MW peak demand at a single site before large customers are subject to the reliability requirement.
 Customers falling below the 5 MW threshold will be able to ‘opt-in’ if they wish.